NilFoundation/crypto3/docs/pack.md

-# Pack algorithms
+# Pack algorithms {#pack}

 @tableofcontents

 ## Introduction

 This document provides a detailed description of pack algorithms used in the current project.
 Briefly, pack algorithms are used throughout the project to transform data divided into chunks with one parameters into the data divided into chunks with another parameters.
-The dependence of algorithms on these parameters is discussed further in the Section [Algorithms](##algorithms).
+The dependence of algorithms on these parameters is discussed further in the Section [Algorithms](##pack_algorithms).

 ## Basic notions and assumptions